-int mpfr_subnormalize (mpfr_t x, int t, mpfr_rnd_t rnd) [Function] This function rounds x emulating subnormal number arithmetic: if x is outside the subnormal exponent range, it just propagates the [ternary value], page 8 t; otherwise, it rounds x to precision EXP(x)-emin+1 according to rounding mode rnd and previous ternary value t, avoiding double rounding problems.
-More precisely in the subnormal domain, denoting by e the value of emin, x is rounded in fixed-point arithmetic to an integer multiple of 2^{e-1} ; as a consequence, $1.5 \times 2^{e-1}$ when t is zero is rounded to 2^e with rounding to nearest.
+int mpfr_subnormalize ($mpfr_t x$, int t, $mpfr_rnd_t rnd$) [Function] This function rounds x emulating subnormal number arithmetic: if x is outside the subnormal exponent range of the emulated floating-point system, this function just propagates the [ternary value], page 8, t; otherwise, it rounds x to precision EXP(x)-emin+1 according to rounding mode rnd and previous ternary value t, avoiding double rounding problems.
+More precisely in the subnormal domain, denoting by e the value of emin, x is rounded in fixedpoint arithmetic to an integer multiple of 2^{e-1} ; as a consequence, $1.5 \times 2^{e-1}$ when t is zero is rounded to 2^e with rounding to nearest.

 PREC(x) is not modified by this function. rnd and t must be the rounding mode and the returned ternary value used when computing x (as in mpfr_check_range).
 The subnormal exponent range is from emin to emin+PREC(x)-1.
-If the result cannot be represented in the current exponent range (due to a too small emax), the behavior is undefined.
+If the result cannot be represented in the current exponent range of MPFR (due to a too small emax), the behavior is undefined.
 Note that unlike most functions, the result is compared to the exact one, not the input value x, i.e., the ternary value is propagated.